The myth about the "Celtic god of the dead."

 probably wrong.
 As As Isaac Bonewits writes: "Major dictionaries

 of Celtic Languages don't mention any 'Samhain' deity..."
 8 However, there is some evidence that there really was an

 obscure, little known character named Samhain or Sawan who played the

 very minor hero in Celtic mythology.
 His main claim to fame was that Balor

 of the Evil Eye stole his magical cow.
 His existence is little known, even among

 Celtic historians.
-He was a hero, not a god.
+Note that he was a minor hero, not a major god.
 It is likely that he was

 sources are definitely wrong; there is/was no Celtic God of the